 The Affordable Care Act (ACA), launched on 23rd March 2010, offers better healthcare to nearly 50 million people.
 Quality healthcare has now become affordable for millions of Americans.

 Under this law, insurers cannot deny you health insurance if you have pre-existing health conditions.
-The costs of getting insured are lower, with quality of health care improved.
+The costs of getting insured are lower, with the quality of health care.
 Consumers get subsidies such as premium tax credits.

-Getting health insurance may sound like an unnecessary cost right now, but when a major health crisis happens, you would have health insurance to cover the high expenses!
+Getting health insurance may sound like an unnecessary cost right now, but when a major health crisis happens, you will have health insurance to cover the high expenses!

 Frequently Asked Questions

-Health insurances usually don’t cover treatments that are experimental.
+Health insurance usually doesn’t cover experimental treatments.
 Only proven treatments that are known to be safe and effective are covered.